jrzvnn/automating-qna/README.md

 * Pyautogui library
 * A DataCamp premium account

-Installation: To set up and configure the project on your local machine, follow these steps:
+**Installation:** To set up and configure the project on your local machine, follow these steps:

-Clone or download the project repository from GitHub.
+1. Clone or download the project repository from GitHub.

+2. Download prerequisite packages

 **Usage:** To use the project, follow these steps:

-Open DataCamp's Introduction to SQL practice exam in your web browser.
+1. Open DataCamp's Introduction to SQL practice exam in your web browser.

-Run the script by typing python main.py in the terminal.
+2. Run the script by typing python main.py in the terminal.

-The script will automatically locate and answer each question in the exam.
+3. The script will automatically locate and answer each question in the exam.